yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ### The Model is Just a Function

 One thing we quickly notice about JAX is that everything is a function — including models.
-So once we’ve got our parameters ready, we’ll write the forward pass as a function.
-The ViT function will loop through a series of transformer blocks.
+This is very different from torch, where we usually look at the model as a composition of objects or submodules.
+So once we’ve got our parameters ready, we’ll write the forward pass as a *just* a function.
+The ViT function will take the ViT parameters and an image as input.

-Here we come to another special feature o JAX: parallelization.
-We'll just code the model as if there were no batch dimension and then use `vmap` to automagically handle batches.
-This is a great improvement as we don't have to reason in one additional dimension and there will be no need for stuff like `batch,sequence,dim = input.shape` like in torch.
+Before writing the actual code for the ViT, we come to another special feature o JAX: *parallelization* with `vmap.` Thanks to this, we'll just code the model as if there were no batch dimension and then use `vmap` to automagically handle batches.
+This is a great improvement as we don't have to reason in one additional dimension and there will be no need for stuff like `batch,sequence,dim = input.shape` (unlike in torch.)

-So from now on, forget about batching.
+So from now on, forget about the batch dimension.

 ```python